 Loads and Excavations

-Stress changes can be from a combination of point, line, circular, triangular, rectangular, polygon, or embankment type loads.
+Stress changes due to load can be from a combination of point, line, circular, triangular, rectangular, polygon, or embankment with sloping sides.

 Stress distribution is calculated according to Boussinesq, Westergaard, or 2(V):1(H) methods and combines the effects of loading and unloading.

 UniPile 5.0 calculates pile resistance according to beta (effective stress), alpha (total stress), SPT, CPT, or CPTU methods.
-Calculation of neutral plane, dragload, transition zone, shaft resistance, and toe resistance is presented in tabular and graphical form.
+Calculation results (neutral plane, drag force, transition zone, and shaft resistances), are presented in tables and graphs.
 The results include input for WEAP bearing graph and drivability analyses.

-Pile settlement (single pile group) is determined using conventional Cc-e0 approach, E-modulus, or Janbu tangent modulus methods as applicable to each individual soil layer.
-Pile compression and settlement of the pile are also computed and presented in a tabular and graphical form.
+Settlement of single piles or small pile groups is determined using conventional Cc-e0 approach, E-modulus, or Janbu tangent modulus methods as applicable to each individual soil layer.
+Distribution of pile compression and ground settlement are also computed and presented in tables and graphs.

 Loading Test Simulation

-Simulate the load-movement behavior of the pile in a static and bidirectional loading test by choosing appropriate t-z functions for each soil layer, such as Hyperbolic, Ratio, Hansen-80%, Zhang, and Exponential, or User Defined.
-The simulation uses the calculated shaft and toe capacities and is particularly useful when back-calculating results of a static loading test.
+The load-movement response of a pile in a static and bidirectional loading test can be simulated by choosing appropriate t-z functions for each soil layer and a q-z function for the pile toe, such as Hyperbolic, Ratio, Hansen-80%, Zhang, and Exponential, or User Defined.
+The simulation is particularly useful when back-calculating results of a static loading test.